snadrus/nodb/README.md

 - DB Proxy (Cassandra or a variety at once)
 -- SubQueries + mmap for JOIN/GROUP intermediaries

-- OPTIMIZATION: expr.E fault tolerance (error swallowing) for OR/AND clauses allowing Per-table elimination of rows without all data available:  A AND B => err AND False ==> False.
-A OR B ==> err OR True ==> True.
+- OPTIMIZATION: Per-table elimination of rows without all data available:
--- THEN: make errored expr.E returns include partial eval.
+-- THEN: make errored expr.E returns include partial eval. <-- bad idea.
+No way to combine.
+Overhead

 - OPTIMIZATION: RowMap["1Prototype"] pointing to previous map.
 Reduces join effort.
     BETTER: have a .GetValue("name") function that works on all the various types.